ropensci/plater/inst/doc/plateR-basics.md

 #> 6   A06                2          0.01 Sample C    Drug B        93
 ```

-To check that the new data frame matched everything up as we expected, we can use `plateR::view_plate()`.
+To check that the new data frame matched everything up as we expected, we can use `view_plate()`.

 ``` r
 # check concentrations column